Skulldorom/agent-init/README.md

 create an `.env` file with the following details in your current directory

-This will be moved into the `/opt` folder in a folder called `techtoday-agent`
+This will be moved into the `/opt/techtoday-agent`

 ```
 FRONTEND_DOMAIN=http://localhost:5173